Practice Pivots: Finding Your True Path in Nursing

 The intensity that once thrilled me started to change who I was.
 I became calloused, more impatient, more cynical.
 I felt disconnected, not just from patients, but from myself.

-I no longer recognized my own thoughts.
+And, I no longer recognized my own thoughts.

 This wasn’t burnout in the traditional sense.
 It was more like a slow erosion of empathy, a quiet hardening.
 I realized the environment that had once brought out my best was now bringing out my worst.